What are spider veins?

 Signs of Spider Veins

 AppearanceSmall, thread-like; color varies

-LocationUsually leg veins, sometimes chest or facial veins
+LocationUsually leg veins, sometimes chest, facial or hand veins

 SeverityCan vary from cosmetic to symptomatic affecting one’s quality of life

 What causes spider veins?

 Malfunctioning valves in feeder veins are the underlying cause.

 Spider veins in the leg, hand, and face are caused by unhealthy valves inside feeder veins, allowing blood to flow backwards instead of upwards toward the heart.
 Some of this backed-up blood can lead to non-functional, “dead end” veins that appear underneath the surface of the skin as spider veins.